 Jamie Tan You Kean

-‘In my practice, I am interested in the relativity of colour as visual perception and subjective experience shaped by cultural preferences and interpretations.
-In the summary of my research, colour exists in a transitional space between our subjective perception and the objective world.
+In Jamie’s practice, he is interested in the relativity of colour as visual perception and subjective experience shaped by cultural preferences and interpretations.
+In the summary of his research, colour exists in a transitional space between our subjective perception and the objective world.
 The experience of colour thus is never a fixed entity because each individual has his or her own memory and perspectives in their relationship to colour; while at the same time, colour in the objective world is always fluctuating depending on internal and external physical conditions.

 Colour can appear as a source that registers accordingly and encompasses differences; therefore one’s own sense of colour is the result when these experiences merge.
 In Jamie’s works, he investigates colour as a sensation – a physical stimulus, a phantom-like force and an aspect of interaction that one can have with painting.
 He wants to demonstrate that our colour vision is not always stable; direct experience of colour can sometimes become ‘indirect’ and its transparency is not always so much ‘transparent’.
 By exploring colour as sensation, Jamie uses it as a vehicle to provoke self-awareness of how colour may not be as simple as it seems to be.